AutoMQ/automq/README.md

 AutoMQ use logSegment as a code aspect of Apache Kafka to weave into our features.
 The architecture including the following main components:
 - **S3Stream**: A streaming library based on object storage offered by AutoMQ.
 It is the core component of AutoMQ and is responsible for reading and writing data to object storage.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d).
 - **Stream**: Stream is an abstraction to mapping the logSegment of Apache Kafka.
 LogSegment's data, index and other meta will mapping to different type of stream.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GUk7w0ZxniPwN7kUgiicIlHkn9d)
-- **EBS Durable Cache Layer**: AutoMQ use a small size cloud block storage like AWS EBS as the durable cache layer to accelerate write.
+- **Durable Cache Layer**: AutoMQ use a small size cloud block storage like AWS EBS as the durable cache layer to accelerate write.
 Pay attention that this is not tiered storage and AutoMQ broker can decoupled from the durable cache layer completely.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/X1DBwDdzWiCMmYkglGHcKdjqn9f)
 - **Stream Object**: AutoMQ's data is organized by stream object.
 Data is read by stream object id through index.
 One stream have one stream object.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)
 - **Stream set object**: Stream set object is a collection of small stream object that aimed to decrease API invoke times and metadata size.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)